Date published: 2022-12-09

 We now rely on technology more than ever to stay connected.

-Both sizes have video calling with an auto-answer mode.
-When auto-answer is set up, the older adult doesn’t need to do anything to receive a video call.
+The “smart” feature we love most is video calling for up to 4 people with an auto-answer mode.
+When auto-answer is enabled, the older adult doesn’t need to do anything to receive the video call.

 We discuss the ViewClix Smart Frame in greater detail here.